StephanyPeralta/todo-list/README.md

 * To add more items, hit the plus button.
 * To delete items, select the box on the left.
-* To change list, select "Go to Work list".
+* To change list, select "Go to Work list" or "Return".

 ## Tools